-Already as a faith community, we are working to take steps toward being more welcoming to worshippers of all abilities.
-However, this is not something our staff can do alone.
-It is the responsibility of the entire congregation to make a sense of belonging for all of our members a reality.
-While we all work through what it means to be an intentionally welcoming faith community and our attitudes begin to change, everyone must contribute to our mission of being a place where all are truly welcome.
+Already as a faith community, we are working to take steps toward being more inclusive.
+However, this is not something we as a staff can do alone.
+We need help.
+It is the responsibility of the entire congregation to make inclusion of all people a reality.
+While we all work through what it means to be an inclusive faith community and our attitudes begin to change, everyone must contribute to our mission of being a place where all are truly welcome.